ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-Rust/README.md

 cargo run --release -- --model <MODEL> --source <SOURCE>
 ```

-Set `--cuda` to use CUDA EP to speed up inference.
+Set `--cuda` to use CUDA execution provider to speed up inference.

 ```
 cargo run --release -- --cuda --model <MODEL> --source <SOURCE>
 ```

-Set `--trt` to use TensorRT EP, and you can set `--fp16` to use TensorRT FP16 engine to run faster.
+Set `--trt` to use TensorRT execution provider, and you can set `--fp16` at the same time to use TensorRT FP16 engine.

 ```
 cargo run --release -- --trt --fp16 --model <MODEL> --source <SOURCE>
 ```

 Set `--device_id` to select which device to run.
-When you have only one GPU, and you set `device_id` to 2 will not cause error, the `ort` would automatically fall back to `CPU` EP.
+When you have only one GPU, and you set `device_id` to 1 will not cause program panic, the `ort` would automatically fall back to `CPU` EP.

 ```
 cargo run --release -- --cuda --device_id 0 --model <MODEL> --source <SOURCE>